Aqua-0/Pokemon_Star_Console_Edition/README.md

 14. Delete the ROM that you built.
 (DO NOT DELETE THE CIA!)
 15. If you got Ultra Moon by downloading it off the eShop, backup the save file through Checkpoint and delete the game

+# Creating The Rom With DotNet3dsToolkit #
+1. Download evandixon's DotNet3dsToolkit from https://github.com/evandixon/DotNet3dsToolkit/releases/tag/1.4.6.
+2. Run DotNet3dsToolkit from ToolkitForm.exe and dump your acquired *Pokemon Stars* rom from the steps above.
+(Make sure your output directory is a clean folder!)
+3. Replace the code and banner files in ExeFS making sure to add .bin as an extension, take your patched a083 garc from above and replace the existing a083.
+4. Rebuild with DotNet3dsToolkit making sure to select build, and adding the extension ".cia" to whatever you choose to name it.
+5. Install using FBI or custom-install (https://github.com/ihaveamac/custom-install/releases/tag/2.0).
+(Make sure to backup your save!!!)

 # Installation & Cleanup #
 1. If you picked the correct deity, or got super lucky, then this went of without a hitch!
 As Gamechamp3000 said in her first video about a low-shot run of Octo Expansion, "Turns out all you needed to conquer death was a spoonful of elbow grease and a freighter loaded with pain and suffering!"